Dr. V. Chowdary Jampala lives in Mundelein, IL (USA) with his wife, Aruna and two sons: Vemana and Nannaya, both physicians.

 Dr. Jampala volunteers for several organizations.
 Chief among them are:

-- Telugu Association of North America (TANA): Dr. Jampala is the immediate Past-President of TANA, the biggest and oldest ethnic Indian organization in USA.
+- Telugu Association of North America (TANA): Dr. Jampala is a Past-President and current Director of TANA, the biggest and oldest ethnic Indian organization in USA.
 He held many positions in the organization previously including serving as the Chairman of Board of Directors.

 - Foundation for Democratic Reforms in India (FDRI), an organization Dr. Jampala founded to help support governance reforms in India.
 He serves as the Secretary for this organization.